-- 8. States, UNHCR and relevant partners would: - a) implement a joint, impartial and rapid risk and/or impact assessment, in anticipation or after the onset of a large refugee movement, in order to identify and prioritize the assistance required for refugees, national and local authorities, and communities affected by a refugee presence; - b) incorporate, where appropriate, the comprehensive refugee response framework in national development planning, in order to strengthen the delivery of essential services and infrastructure for the benefit of host communities and refugees;
+- 8. States, the Office of the United Nations High Commissioner for Refugees and relevant partners would: - (a) Implement a joint, impartial and rapid risk and/or impact assessment, in anticipation or after the onset of a large refugee movement, in order to identify and prioritize the assistance required for refugees, national and local authorities, and communities affected by a refugee presence;

-c) work to provide adequate resources, without prejudice to Official Development Assistance, for national and local government authorities and other service providers in view of the increased needs and pressures on social services.
-Programmes should benefit refugees, the host country and communities.
+- (b) Incorporate, where appropriate, the comprehensive refugee response framework in national development planning, in order to strengthen the delivery of essential services and infrastructure for the benefit of host communities and refugees; - (c) Work to provide adequate resources, without prejudice to official development assistance, for national and local government authorities and other service providers in view of the increased needs and pressures on social services.
+Programmes should benefit refugees and the host country and communities.

-Durable Solutions
+Durable solutions